Great-Sun-Group/credex-core/projects/neo4jConnectionDebug.md

 This policy now explicitly allows access to the Neo4j repository (`yum.neo4j.com`), which is needed during the installation process.
 This ensures that when the EC2 instances try to download Neo4j packages from S3, the requests are properly allowed through the VPC endpoint.

+## Next Steps

+Based on our recent debugging, we need to:

+1. **Resolve Yum Lock Issues**:
+   - Investigate why yum locks are occurring during installation
+   - Consider adding retry logic with exponential backoff in the installation script
+   - Add explicit checks for yum locks before attempting installation

+2. **Enhance Installation Script**:
+   - Add more detailed logging for package installation steps
+   - Implement better error handling for yum-related issues
+   - Consider using alternative package installation methods if yum continues to fail

+3. **Verify Java Version Requirements**:
+   - Confirm that Neo4j 5.x is compatible with OpenJDK 11
+   - Consider installing Java 17 instead, as seen in the installation logs (Neo4j was attempting to install java-17-amazon-corretto)

+4. **Implement Deployment Verification**:
+   - Add post-deployment verification steps to the CI/CD pipeline
+   - Create automated tests to verify Neo4j installation and connectivity
+   - Set up monitoring for Neo4j service status

 ## Deployment Steps

 To complete the fix, follow these steps: